 — Chau Sin Lee

 There were already exams this month so I was very busy.
 There was no time to rest because more mid-term tests are coming in November.
-In this semester we have to study parasitology which is a course I am interested in because it is closely related to practical aspect.
-Also, there were a number of football competitions and our team got the second place with a few victories and one defeat.
+In this semester we have to study parasitology which is a course I am interested in because it is closely related to the practical aspects.
+Also, there were a number of football competitions and our team got second place with a few victories and one defeat.
 The defeat allowed me to realize the problems of our team in terms of basic skills and advanced strategies.
 I hope that I could have time to undergo training with my teammates in that aspect.
 What worried me more is that not many students are interested in football so there is a shortage of substitute players.
 Since many of them are going to be promoted to Year 5 next year, I am concerned about whether we can have enough players to play next year when I will be the captain.

 — Yeu Ernest